ChalmersPhotonicsLab/QAMpy/README.md

 ### Windows

-On Windows, you will need to install clang, pythran from git (the last released version does has a bug in the boost libraries). and pythran-openblas for blas support.
+On Windows, you will need to install clang, and pythran version 0.9.6 or newer. and pythran-openblas for blas support.
 Before compiling install the following software
-1. Install the lates clang release from the [llvm website](https://clang.llvm.org/get_started.html),
+1. Install the latest clang release from the [llvm website](https://clang.llvm.org/get_started.html),
-2. Install pythran from git with `pip install git+https://github.com/serge-sans-paille/pythran.git`.
+2. Install pythran from git with `pip install pythran`.
 3. Install pythran-openblas with `pip install pythran-openblas`.
 4. Create a .pythranrc file in your home directory (typically this is C:\Users\<username>).
-Note that to create a file from file explorer you should name it `.pythranrc.` (note the trailing dot, otherwise windows things .pythranrc is the fileexstension).
+Note that to create a file from file explorer you should name it `.pythranrc.` (there is a trailing dot, otherwise windows things .pythranrc is the fileexstension).
 The file should contain (see the pythran documentation for more details):
 ```
 [compiler]